WHAT IS ASBESTOS?

 HOW IS ASBESTOS TESTED?

 Certified IAQ can help the asbestos testing process be quick and thorough.
 If the material you plan on removing is not metal, glass, solid wood, or fiberglass (regardless of the of year of construction) it should be tested before any demolition or remodel.
 The number of samples needed for asbestos testing will vary based on different material types, classification, and square footage.

 Contact Reliable Professionals

 Asbestos causes mesothelioma and lung cancer so keep your family or clients safe by calling Certified IAQ for your free phone consultation and quote.
 We are efficient and do everything we can to improve your indoor air quality.
 We also offer free consultations to give you the resources you need to protect your home.

-Regardless of year of construction you should test your home before doing any demolition.
-Contrary to what everyone believes not all asbestos containing products were banned in 1978.
-There was also a phase out period where companies were allowed to sell the rest of their asbestos containing products which was believed to have taken up to 10 years if not more.
-Many products today that contain asbestos still find there way in through importation from countries with less asbestos regulations.
+Regardless of the year of construction, you should test your home before doing any demolition.
+Contrary to what everyone believes not all asbestos-containing products were banned in 1978.
+There was also a phase-out period where companies were allowed to sell the rest of their asbestos-containing products which were believed to have taken up to 10 years if not more.
+Many products today that contain asbestos still find their way in through importation from countries with fewer asbestos regulations.